Discover 33 Delightful Things to Do in Mallorca, Spain!

 Hotel Es Moli

 It costs a lot less to stay at the 4-star Hotel Es Moli.
-But it’s also charming.
-And it boasts an unbeatable private beach cove, La Muleta, for sunning and swimming in the sea.
+But it’s also delightful.
+And it boasts an unbeatable private beach cove, La Muleta, for sunning and swimming in the sea – worth staying here just for this!

 15) Swim at Cala Deia